Josh Rosen: Legacy

 Due to his highly touted potential, high draft pick, and lack of success to show for it, some sources have listed Rosen among the biggest draft busts in the history of the NFL and Arizona Cardinals.
 The cause of his failure in the NFL has been debated among fans and analysts.
-Some argued that Rosen never had a stable offensive line, a capable coach, nor a stable offensive system in Arizona and Miami before being relegated to being a backup.
+Some argued that Rosen never had a stable offensive line, a capable coach, or a stable offensive system in Arizona and Miami before being relegated to being a backup.
 Others cited his lack of mobility, anticipation, and athleticism compared to many of his NFL peers and his lack of adjustment to the professional level.
-Regardless, Rosen is noted to never have spent more than one full season with any team, becoming the only first-round quarterback to be jettisoned from the team that drafted him after playing only one season for it, (Note: John Elway, Eli Manning, and Philip Rivers were traded immediately following their selections and never played for the teams that originally drafted them.) and having been on seven teams throughout his five-year career.
+Regardless, Rosen never spent more than one full season with any team, becoming the only first-round quarterback to be jettisoned from the team that drafted him after playing only one season for it, (Note: John Elway, Eli Manning, and Philip Rivers were traded immediately following their selections and never played for the teams that originally drafted them.) and having been on seven teams throughout his five-year career.
 The Cardinals, Dolphins, and 49ers each spent a first-round draft pick on a quarterback the year after playing Rosen before cutting or trading him.